 Luckily the “entertainment” didn’t last long and we returned to shore.
 Alfie showed us around the areas where the cormorants are kept and the chicks are raised.
 It was clean and there appeared to be enough space so that the birds weren’t too crowded.
 There were even a few cute baby cormorants, maybe a foot tall, out on the quay playing with each other in the way that all species seem to enjoy.

 I am sure some people see the prospect of using these magnificent birds for fishing, or in this case entertaining people, as somehow cruel.
 What I witnessed appeared to be a mutually beneficial relationship between man and beast.
 These birds are hand-raised from chicks and as a consequence have strongly bonded with their handlers.
-The fishermen insure the birds are fed, protected from predators and kept healthy.
+The fishermen ensure the birds are fed, protected from predators and kept healthily.
 It is also a good sign that captive fishing cormorants live longer than their wild counterparts.
 I am no expert, but they seemed to enjoy performing and the human interaction.
 They certainly seemed happier than caged birds.
 While the days of Chinese fishermen feeding their families by using fishing cormorants are almost over, this was an interesting and beautiful insight to a time that has past.